hamidreza-abshenasan/gas-regime-model/README.md

 # Gas Regime Model

-This repository contains the Jupyter Notebook used to generate Figures 1–3 in the MDPI Feature Review.
+This repository contains the Jupyter Notebook used to generate Figures 1–3 in journal paper.

 ## Contents
 - `Figures_1_to_3.ipynb`: Synthetic data generation, regime classification using HMM, and optimal storage policy visualization.